Skip to content

 });

-// Outside the callback, automatically reverts to "public"
+// Context automatically reverts to "public"

 typescript

-const tenant = MetadataContext.getCurrentTenant(); // "tenant_1" or "public"
+const tenant = MetadataContext.getCurrentTenant();

-const isActive = MetadataContext.isActive(); // true / false
+const isActive = MetadataContext.isActive();

 Automatic Setup with NestJS Middleware